askaborg/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-62.5% of the standard font size of 16px equates to 10px, making our 1 rem unit equal to 10px;  this simplifies of calculations from rem usits to px.
+62.5% of the standard font size of 16px equates to 10px, making our 1 rem unit equal to 10px;  this simplifies of calculations from rem units to px.

 4. How would you describe preprocessing to someone new to CSS?